-As imagined by Brandon WilliamsCraig, the idea "Process Arts" refers to areas of learning and practice that facilitate group interaction by paying at least as much attention to how choices are made as to the physical products which result.
+As coined by Brandon WilliamsCraig, the term "Process Arts" refers to the field of group process design and facilitation.
+This field studies and practices interaction by paying at least as much attention to how choices are made as to the products and systems which result.
 Process Arts:

 - apply the specific capacities practiced and deepened by the humanities, that is to say aesthetic sense, emotion, thought, and communication in many forms,